a20351766/mchain1.2/docs/source/channel_update_tutorial.rst

-Using our properly formed JSON -- ``org3_update_in_envelope.json`` -- we will leverage the ``configtxlator`` tool one last time and convert it into the fully fledged protobuf format that Fabric requires.
+Using our properly formed JSON -- ``org3_update_in_envelope.json`` -- we will leverage the ``configtxlator`` tool one last time and convert it into the fully fledged protobuf format that Mchain requires.
 We'll name our final update object ``org3_update_in_envelope.pb``:

 .. code:: bash